 PredictIt

 PredictIt survived its CFTC challenge with final judgment in its favor on July 22, 2025.
 The $850 per-contract position limit has been raised to $3,500 (indexed to the Federal Election Campaign Act limit under CFTC Letter No. 25-20).
 The 5,000-trader-per-contract cap was eliminated.
 PredictIt charges 10% on gross profits plus a 5% withdrawal fee (the highest fee structure in the industry).
 PredictIt remains restricted to political event contracts only.
-PredictIt issues 1099-MISC for net winnings above $600.
+PredictIt issued 1099-MISC for net winnings above $600 for 2025; the general 1099-MISC issuance floor rose to $2,000 for 2026 under OBBBA Section 70433 (IRC Section 6041(a)).

 How Do States Like New Jersey Tax Prediction Market Income?